tampererer/IP-Domain-Reputation-Maltego/README.md

 # Prerequisites
 - Python 2.7.x + requests, re module
+- Python 3.6.x will probably work.

 # Setup
-- Put mcafee.py and MaltegoTransform.py into your working directory. (e.g. C:\Maltego\Transforms\Reputation)
+- Put mcafee.py, ipvoid.py, urlvoid.py and MaltegoTransform.py into your working directory. (e.g. C:\Maltego\Transforms\Reputation)
 - Open Reputation.mtz to import Maltego configuration.
 - The current configuration uses the following directories, so you may have to change them according to your environment.
 (Maltego -> Transforms -> Transform Manager)
   Command line = C:\Python27\python.exe